 Her plays are inclusive, imaginative, and fundamentally feminist.
 She strives to give women the opportunity to embellish, interrogate, and re-tell the stories of their lives.
 Quite often, they sing, too.

 With the support of a Fulbright Award, Emma spent a year in Wales, studying performance adaptations of Welsh myths and folklore.
 Her research culminated with the creation of a new play, Unbecoming, which has been developed in collaborations with PlayPenn, Princeton University, and Cardiff University (UK).
-It will receive its first full production with Princeton University’s Lewis Center for the Arts in 2020.
-Her plays have also been shared at McCarter Theatre Lab’s In the Writer’s Voice, Chapter Arts Centre (UK), Princeton’s Lewis Center for the Arts, and Princeton’s Theatre Intime.
+It received its first full production with Princeton University’s Lewis Center for the Arts in 2021.
+Her plays have also been shared at McCarter Theatre Lab’s In the Writer’s Voice, Chapter Arts Centre (UK), and Princeton’s Theatre Intime.
 She was recently nominated for the National Theatre Conference’s Barry and Bernice Stavis Playwriting Award.